Back to Minnesota

 Official Summary Text

-Grantee fraud risk rating system and corresponding grants management required.
+Grantee fraud risk rating system and corresponding grants management required, and money appropriated.

 Current Bill Text